trufflesuite/truffle-plugin-debugger/README.md

-# Truffle Debugger
+# Truffle Visual Debugger

 Debug all the things!

-> Note that it's hardcoded to port 7545, the ability to update the port (and / or pull it from config coming shortly).
+> Note that it's currently hardcoded to port 7545, the ability to update the port (and / or pull it from config coming shortly).

 ![screenshot](assets/screenshot.png)